Introduction

 For aluminum, a 2 flute end mill is often the safer and more efficient choice, especially in roughing and deep slotting.
 This is mainly because aluminum produces larger chips, and a 2 flute design provides more space for chip evacuation.

-A 4 flute end mill can still be used for light finishing in aluminum, but it is usually not the first choice for aggressive material removal.
-For a more focused explanation, see are 4 flute end mills good for aluminum
+A 4 flute end mill can still be used for light finishing in aluminum.
+However, it is usually not the first choice for aggressive material removal because the smaller flute space may increase the risk of chip packing.

 Steel